aspnmy/python-devs/README.md

 $ python3.12 -V
 ```

-As of Python 3.13 (including the pre-release versions), both the standard build and the [free-threading
+As of Python 3.13, both the standard build and the [free-threading (a.k.a.
+"No
-(a.k.a.
-"No GIL")](https://py-free-threading.github.io/) binaries are available.
-The free-threading binary
+GIL")](https://py-free-threading.github.io/) binaries are available.
+The
-has a `t` at the end, e.g.
+free-threading binary has a `t` at the end, e.g.

 ```
 $ python3.13t -V